 Always respond to the adjuster’s tactics with patience and professionalism, firmly standing your ground and reiterating your standpoint when necessary.
 Remember to highlight the evidence you have collected, such as photos, videos, and receipts, to substantiate your claim.
 Lastly, always consider the option of professional assistance.
 Having a knowledgeable attorney by your side can provide strategic advice and fortify your position in negotiations.

-Knowing Rights and Remedies
+Knowing Rights And Remedies

 Perhaps the most empowering strategy homeowners in Florida can adopt against unfair insurance practices is to be fully aware of their rights and the potential remedies available.
 You have the right to a fair assessment of your claim, to dispute any undervalued estimates, and to negotiate for a just settlement.
 If you believe you have been a victim of bad faith practices by your insurance adjuster, you are entitled to seek legal recourse.